adonayab/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-My app will help improve the communication between managers and employees to improve work flow and work performance in retail stores.
-The app will have 3 main navigation tabs.
+This web app is to help improve the communication between managers and employees for a better work flow and performance in retail stores.
+The app has 3 main navigation tabs.
 One for Notification, second one for scheduling and third one for grill timer.
 The notification will have 4 sub tabs.
 The first one is for
 Urgent messages, second one for General messages, third one for completed Tasks/messages, fourth one for Daily Tasks.
 In the app a user/employee will be able to signup and login to leave a note or post a message.
 Check his/her schedule.
-And use a mobile device to control the time food stays in a grill.
-Also managers can notify a person in charge about anything new even though they are away (post a note or message from their mobile device).
+And use a mobile device (tablet) to control the time food stays on a grill.
+Also managers can notify a person in charge about anything new even though they are away from work place (post a note or message from their mobile device).
 The idea was initiated from my work place.
 The managers leave us a note or message in a piece of paper, and sometimes if they forget to mention it, a task remains undone.
 The manager also uses a paper to